Skip links

 Meet Our Busy Bees

-At the west edge of the Garden, a Langstroth hive, located atop the pergola between the Kitchen Garden and parking lot, just south of the farm stand.
+At the west edge of the Garden, a Langstroth hive is located atop the pergola between the Kitchen Garden and parking lot, just south of the farm stand.
 This hive was originally installed to hold a colony that was rescued and relocated from the Stewart Park main pavilion in summer 2014.
 Since then, ICG has been home to a number of honeybee colonies thanks to the consistent love and care of ICG’s resident beekeeper, Marvin Pritts, who also offers captivating bee education programs and honey tasting for ICG program participants and guests who happen to be there on the right day.

 Meet our Royal Hens